yzhai64/fh-agents-course/units/en/unit2/smolagents/introduction.md

 ### 1️⃣ [Why Use smolagents](./why_use_smolagents)

 `smolagents` is one of the many open-source agent frameworks available for application development.
 Alternative options include `LlamaIndex` and `LangGraph`, which are also covered in other modules in this course.
-This library offers several key features that might make it a great fit for specific use cases, but there are also some limitations that may lead you to consider other solutions.
+This library offers several key features that might make it a great fit for specific use cases, but we should always consider all options when selecting a framework.
 This module explores the advantages and drawbacks of using `smolagents`, helping you make an informed decision based on your project's requirements.

 ### 2️⃣ [CodeAgents](./code_agents)

 `CodeAgents` are the primary type of agent in **smolagents**.
-Instead of generating JSON or text blobs, these agents produce Python code to perform actions.
+Instead of generating JSON or text, these agents produce Python code to perform actions.
 This module explores their purpose, functionality, and how they work, along with hands-on examples to showcase their capabilities.

 ### 3️⃣ [ToolCallingAgents](./tool_calling_agents)